Things to Do in Marrakech – A Local Guide’s Real View

 Is it better to stay in the Medina or outside it?

-Staying in the Medina is best for atmosphere and easy access to sights, while areas like Gueliz or Hivernage offer more modern hotels and easier transport.
+Staying in the Medina is best for atmosphere and easy access to historic sights, while areas like Gueliz or Hivernage offer more modern hotels and easier transport.
 The best choice depends on your travel style.

 Are cooking classes in Marrakech worth it?